ionos-cloud/ionosctl/docs/subcommands/server-get.md

   -o, --output string          Desired output format [text|json] (default "text") -q, --quiet                  Quiet output
-      --server-id string       The unique Server Id (required)
+      --server-id string       The unique Server Id (required) --timeout int            Timeout option for waiting for Server to be in AVAILABLE state [seconds] (default 60) --wait-for-state         Wait for specified Server to be in AVAILABLE state
 ```

 ## Examples